-- Our global headquarters is located at 1515 Broadway, New York, New York, where we lease approximately 1.6 million square feet for executive, administrative and business offices, and studio and production space for the Company and certain of our operating divisions.
-The lease runs through 2031, with two renewal options based on market rates at the time of renewal for 10 years each. - We lease approximately 182,000 square feet of office and administrative space at 51 West 52nd Street, New York, New York, under a lease expiring in 2023 for a portion of the premises and 2024 for the remainder.
+• Our global headquarters is located at 1515 Broadway, New York, New York, where we lease approximately 1.6 million square feet for executive, administrative and business offices, and studio and production space for the Company and certain of our operating divisions.
+The lease runs through 2031, with two renewal options for 10 years each based on market rates at the time of renewal.